czernous/persian-hugo/exampleSite/content/about/_index.md

 Do you want the freedom to set your own work schedule?

-If you love to read and the idea of of getting paid to write gets you excited.
+If you love to read and the idea of getting paid to write gets you excited.

 Then my content is for you.
 I write about tips and tricks I have learnt on my journey to being a Copywriter.